Jtupiter/image.picker.js/README.md

 ###Browser Support

-Tested on Firefox, Safari, Chrome.
+Tested on recent Firefox, Safari, Chrome and Internet Explorer 10.

 Internet Explorer 9 is not supported but will not produce an error.
-Instead, ImagePicker.browserSupported === false in IE9.
+Instead, ImagePicker.browserSupported() === false in IE9.